Learn Spanish With Feid with these 23 Song Recommendations (Full Translations Included!)

 If you knew all the times that I've wanted to write to you and I don't

-All these assholes who hit on you, baby, all of them are my children
+All these assholes who hit on you, baby, they're all my sons

 You forgot that you and I gave each other a kiss after saying goodbye